Explore your community

 As a Dementia-Friendly organisation, staff at Queensland State Archives completed dementia awareness training.

 Careship Coorong is a therapeutic farm for people living with dementia and other social care needs.
-Participants contribute to farm activities on a working escargot farm as part of a therapeutic program.

 UQ Healthy Living offers a range of wellness services to persons over age 50 in the community.

 The UQ Art Museum sees itself as serving all Brisbane citizens and has taken great steps to ensure diversity and inclusion are part of the operating principles.

 QAGOMA host visitors with dementia and ensure our staff receive education and training around dementia awareness.
 This is an ongoing commitment.

 Iona College is educating staff and students about dementia.
 It is linked in with the Brisbane South East Dementia Alliance and its members, John Quinn and Glenys Petrie, who have fostered an ongoing relationship with the school.